Graduate Entry Medicine - Course Overview

 We welcome applications from individuals with health problems and/ or disabilities, as recommended by the General Medical Council in their publication Welcomed and Valued.

-If you have a diagnosed disability or long-term medical condition (including mental health conditions, ASD and/or Specific Learning Difficulties such as Dyslexia) we encourage you to disclose this to us, so that our Student Wellbeing team can recommend reasonable adjustments and opportunities for Disabled Students’ Allowance funded support to help you in your studies.
+If you have a diagnosed disability or long-term medical condition (including mental health conditions, ASD and/or Specific Learning Difficulties such as Dyslexia) we encourage you to disclose this to us, so that our Student Wellbeing team can recommend reasonable adjustments to help you in your studies and assist you in accessing funded disability support such as the Disabled Students’ Allowance (if eligible to apply).

 This is a valuable and important first step towards becoming a doctor, which the GMC explains in Achieving Good Medical Practice.